Age Range Of Toddlers | Growth, Milestones, Care

 The Age Range Of Toddlers: Defining the Early Years

 The term “toddler” refers to young children who are just beginning to walk and explore the world more independently.
 This phase generally covers children aged 12 months to 36 months—or 1 to 3 years old.
 While these boundaries are widely accepted by pediatricians and child development experts, individual variation is common.
-Some children might start walking a bit earlier or later, but this age range captures the critical period of early childhood development.
+Some children might start walking a bit earlier or later, but this age range captures a critical period of early childhood development.

 During this time, toddlers transition from infancy’s complete dependence to a growing sense of autonomy.
 They become more mobile, curious, and communicative.
 The “Age Range Of Toddlers” is crucial because it marks a window of intense physical growth and neurological development that sets the foundation for future skills in language, motor abilities, social interaction, and emotional regulation.